-Purchasing a package tour that includes the trek to the Falls, as well as accommodations, flights, and meals, is the easiest and most cost-effective way to see the natural marvel.
-Most visitors who come to Canaima do so through these package tours, and the tours that include airfare are the most convenient for travelers, since flights tend to sell out far in advance.
+Purchasing a package tour that includes the trek to the falls, as well as accommodations, flights, and meals, is the easiest and most cost-effective way to see the natural marvel.
+Most visitors who visit Canaima do so through these package tours.
+The tours that include airfare are the most convenient for travelers, since flights tend to sell out far in advance.

 Osprey Expeditions is another highly rated tour operator that offers treks to Angel Falls and other popular vantage points along the way.
 The company also assists with airport transfers to and from Canaima.